-"UBS employees around the world completed more than 1,425,000 learning activities last year – that’s more than two full training days per employee!"
+“UBS employees around the world completed more than 1,327,000 learning activities last year – on average, that’s two full training days per employee.”

-Leadership drives culture – the kind of collaborative and innovative culture that supports positive change for our clients, employees and society at large.
-That’s why we’ve got high expectations for all our leaders, with the behavior we want to see spelled out in our House View on Leadership and clear accountability for living up to it.
+Leadership drives culture – the kind of agile, collaborative, inclusive and innovative culture that supports positive change for our clients, employees and society at large.
+That’s why we’ve got high expectations for all our leaders, and why we spell out those expectations – and accountability for living up to it – in our House View on Leadership.
 Key concepts of our philosophy are embedded in bespoke training and leadership development programs, and in our performance management and senior management recruiting processes.

 All of our leadership development programs aim to build skills, inspire, and promote agility, inclusive leadership and innovative thinking among current and future leaders.
-Our Leadership Summit, for example, is a forum for senior leaders to debate what’s needed to create a sustainable, responsive and successful firm in the future.
-Our Senior Leadership Program helps managers drive digital transformation and accelerate growth in our complex and ever-changing markets.
+For example, our Leadership Summit is a forum for our most senior leaders to discuss and align with our purpose and strategy, in particular.
+Those leaders then make those concepts highly tangible within their teams, accelerating our transformation.

-Our in-house UBS University helps employees build skills for use now, along with new capabilities for the future.
-We offer line manager and leadership development, advisory and sales training, industry-leading certification for client advisors, digital and data literacy skills development, and agile working and health and well-being topics, among others.
-We also focus on continuous skill development to support employees throughout their careers, especially now that global demographic changes mean that people may be working longer in rapidly changing environments.
-And we’re serious about investing in our employees – last year alone we spent more than USD 71 million on training.
-That’s more than 1,425,000 learning activities – an average of more than two full days of training per employee.
+The world of work is changing, fast.
+More than ever, our in-house UBS University is helping our employees build skills to use now, along with new capabilities for the future.
+We offer industry-leading certification for client advisors, line manager and leadership development, advisory and sales training, digital and data literacy skills development, and practical learning bites on agile working and well-being topics, among others.
+We recently introduced foundational training on sustainability and sustainable finance and rolled out a new AI-powered learning experience platform that offers personalized training recommendations based on an employee’s unique needs and interests.
+And we’re serious about investing in our employees’ development – last year alone we spent more than USD 78m on training.
+Our employees made use of this offering and completed more than 1,327,000 learning activities, and an average of two full days of training per employee.